fjcu-ee-islab/ResViT/ResViT/README.md

 Parameters of ```crop.sh``` & ```cropsug.sh```:

-rpath is the path to read the original file
+"rpath" is the path to read the original file

-spath is the storage file path after corp
+"spath" is the storage file path after corp

 ```
 sh crop.sh